A NSW Government website

 Waterloo Estate is an important part of Sydney’s social housing story.
 However, the buildings are between 40 and 70 years old, and many are nearing the end of their intended lifespan and do not meet the changing housing needs of current tenants.

-Many of the homes in Waterloo do not meet contemporary accessibility and sustainability standards, and they are also increasingly difficult and expensive to maintain.
+Many of the homes in Waterloo do not meet contemporary accessibility and sustainability standards, and many tenants have specific needs that can’t be met with current housing.

 We understand the needs for more open space, better community facilities, and shops that suit tenants.
 Therefore, more local, community-focused services can make it easier to do everyday things, like grocery shopping and meeting up with friends.

-This project is important not just for tenants but also for creating new jobs, homes, and community spaces close to the Sydney CBD.
+The project is also important for creating new jobs, homes, and community spaces close to the Sydney CBD.

 The project objectives are: